shikharbhardwaj3110/ChatApp/README.md

 # ChatApp

-Yet another chat application that lets you chat with random people over the internet.
-This app is responsive meaning it works well on mobiles and tablets as well.
+Yet another responsive chat application that lets you chat with random people over the internet.
+Just choose a username of your choice and get chatting !

 **Technology used :**